justin-hunter1/anything/README.md

 This is used for finding an art themed event around your area!
 Fill out your location and category you prefer, or try a random one! then a list of options will appear for you!
 Have fun!

 ## Roadmap
--Add a calendar aspect.
+- Add a calendar aspect.
 Make it easy to integrate your selected options into a calendar.
--Keep users on our page.
+- Keep users on our page.
 Instead of having the events link to another site, we want to add a modal to display information about the event on our site.
--Include pagination.
+- Include pagination.
--Have a watch-list to keep in storage for possible future options.
+- Have a watch-list to keep in storage for possible future options.

 ## Authors and acknowledgment